 \section{Neutrino oscillations models}

-We describe in this section briefly the standard model of neutrino oscillations based on mass eigen states neutrinos and a new model of neutrino oscillations based on a PT-symmetric pseudo-hermitian hamiltonian physics.
+We briefly describe in this section the standard model of neutrino oscillations based on neutrino mass eigenstates and a new neutrino oscillations model based on a $PT$-symmetric pseudo-hermitian hamiltonian physics.